livestorm/hiring-fullstack-test/README.md

 - A `Load more` allows loading the next 10 events.
 - A simple form to create a new event (the title is enough, the rest can be hardcoded).
 - A select (or buttons...) can switch between displaying all events or filter them for a specific status (see below).
-- New events should be received in realtime if the app is open on another tab/window.

 An event status can be:
 - `draft` if the event is not published,